Locomotive No.2 Nadene B.

 Built in Leeds, United Kingdom by the late Doug Blackhurst in 1979, the queen of our fleet, engine #2 is a 10 1/4-inch gauge 2-6-4T coal fired live steam locomotive and is a scale replica of the Leek & Manifold Valley Railway's #2 the J.B.
 Earle.
 Before being purchased by the ranch and shipped from England to the United States, our locomotive had a rich and fascinating history, having been used at Kessingland (Suffolk Wildlife Park) during the early to mid 1980s and later used to help fundraise money to save the original Leek & Manifold's Hume End station building by operating over temporarily laid track on the old L&MV right-of-way which had been converted to biking/hiking trail.
 She was then acquired as a static display at the world famous Statfold Barn Railway.
 Locomotive #2 has since been renamed to Nadene Beth in honor of our founder's grandmother Nadene Beth Shaffer who was the driving force behind the creation of the ranch to carry on our family's rich farming and railroading heritage.

-Locomotive No.7 Holly M.
+Locomotive No.1 Holly M.

-Locomotive No.480 Karen M.
+Locomotive No.3000 Karen M.

 Built by the late Robert Butler of Santa Rosa, California in 1953, #3000 is the most historic engine in our fleet.
 She is a 12-inch gauge 4-4-2 Atlantic type coal fired steam locomotive and is based on the Southern Pacific Railroad's A-6 class 4-4-2 steam locomotive #3000 which once hauled their famous San Joaquin Daylight passenger trains along the central valley of California between Los Angeles and Oakland.
-Our engine #3000 is named for Shirley Ann Shaffer, older sister of Nadene Beth Shaffer.
+Our engine #3000 is named for Karen Marie Shaffer, younger sister of Nadene Beth Shaffer.
 Locomotive #3000 is currently on static display in our Ranch Shop awaiting her turn for a complete restoration to operational condition.